On the efficiency-loss free ordering-robustness of product-PCA: Simulation Studies

-In the right two columns of Figure~\ref{fig.sim}, simulation results under $p=1000$ and different combinations of $(\nu,\pi)$ are reported.
-Note that in this situation, the number of variables $p=1000$ largely exceeds the sample size, which makes the effect of outliers more severe than the case of $p=250$.
-The robustness of PPCA over PCA can be clearly observed as shown in the simulation results.
-Similar conclusions can be drawn for PPCA to those observed in the setting of $p=250$.
+In the right two columns of Figure~\ref{fig.sim}, simulation results under $p=1000$, $c=1$, and different combinations of $(\nu,\pi)$ are reported.
+Note that in this situation, where the number of variables $p=1000$ significantly exceeds the sample size, the effect of outliers becomes more severe than in the case of $p=250$.
+The robustness of PPCA over PCA is clearly observed in the simulation results, and similar conclusions can be drawn for PPCA as those observed in the setting of $p=250$.
 Under the no-outlier case $(\nu,\pi)=(20,0)$, PPCA and PCA have similar performance.
-In all other cases of $(\nu,\pi)$, PPCA outperforms PCA especially for the cases of small $q$ values, and the magnitude of improvement of PPCA over PCA is also found to be larger than the case of $p=250$.
-Moreover, PPCA appears to dominate the performance of PCA in the most severe case of $(\nu,\pi)=(5,0.05)$, where PPCA is able to achieve $\xi_q=0.8$ when $q=30$, while PCA has a $\xi_q$ value no larger than $0.7$ even when $q=40$.
+In all other cases of $(\nu,\pi)$, PPCA outperforms PCA especially for small $q$ values, and the magnitude of improvement of PPCA over PCA is larger than in the case of $p=250$.
+Moreover, PPCA appears to dominate the performance of PCA in the most severe case of $(\nu,\pi)=(5,0.05)$, where PPCA achieves $\xi_q=0.8$ when $q=30$, while PCA has a $\xi_q$ value no larger than $0.7$ even when $q=40$.

+Upon comparing PPCA and CDM-PCA, it can be observed that PPCA and CDM-PCA exhibit nearly identical performance in estimating $\Sr$ in the absence of outliers, with $(\nu,\pi)=(20,0)$.
+This aligns with the observations of Wang et al. (2020), who noted that CDM-PCA and PCA share the same asymptotic distributions in estimating signal eigenvalues and their associated eigenvectors under the GSM~(\ref{gsm}).
+The disparity between PPCA and CDM-PCA becomes pronounced in the presence of outliers, where PPCA demonstrates better robustness in estimating $\Sr$, particularly in the most challenging scenario with $(\nu,\pi)=(5,0.05)$.
+Furthermore, the superiority of PPCA over CDM-PCA becomes more pronounced in high-dimensional settings with $p=1000$.
+These findings suggest that, while both PPCA and CDM-PCA exhibit the efficiency-loss-free property in estimating $\Sr$, PPCA tends to be more robust, especially in situations with a large $p$.

+Figure~\ref{fig.sim2} presents simulation results under $\pi=0.05$ with various combinations of $(\nu,c)$.
+This allows us to observe the impact of $c$ on the performance of all methods, where a larger $c$ implies further outlyingness.
+These results are compared with the simulation results in Figure~\ref{fig.sim}, where $\pi=0.05$ and $c=1$.
+As anticipated, the advantage of PPCA over PCA diminishes as $c$ decreases, consistent with our theoretical finding that $\tau(x)\propto (x^\top\Sigma^{-1}x)^2$.
+Specifically, when $c =0.25$ and $0.5$, the overall improvement $\tau(x)$ is negligible, as discussed in Remark~\ref{rmk.tau_order}.
+Nevertheless, it is evident that PPCA consistently outperforms PCA in estimating $\Sr$ even when $c=0.25$, particularly in the scenario of $p=1000$.
+Furthermore, despite the diminished improvement due to the small $c$ value, PPCA still demonstrates superior performance compared to CDM-PCA.
+These results affirm the robustness of PPCA over PCA and CDM-PCA, even when the outliers' strength is relatively weak.